mouseless/json-concepts/specs/05-arrays/01-declaring-an-array.md

 # Declaring an Array

-Below is an array declaration for a literal.
+Below is an array declaration under a literal.

 `CONCEPTS: service.concepts.json`